Our response to the conflict in Ukraine

 1 How we are providing support

-We are working with local and national government, charities and volunteer groups to provide appropriate support in line with government policy for resettling refugees.
+We are working with the government, local authorities, charities and volunteer groups to provide appropriate support to resettle refugees in line with government policy.

 2 Homes for Ukraine Scheme guidance for hosts

-WSCC is working alongside the government and our local partners in the delivery of the Homes for Ukraine sponsorship scheme and the Ukraine Extension scheme.
+The county council are working alongside the government and our local partners in the delivery of the Homes for Ukraine sponsorship scheme and the Ukraine Permission Extension scheme.
 The two different schemes are in place to support those Ukrainian nationals and their immediate family who wish to either come to or remain in the UK in accordance with their visa type and provides access to healthcare, benefits, employment support, education, and English language tuition.

 If you would like to offer a home to Ukrainian families on the Homes for Ukraine Sponsorship Visa, and you are a British or Irish citizen, or you’re settled in the UK (known as having indefinite leave to remain) you can become a host as part of the scheme.